How the model handles compliance

 - You do: manage the work.
 Your hire reports to you, joins your meetings, and works inside your tools, like any other full-time placement.

-- You do not: open an entity, retain local counsel for routine employment admin, run foreign payroll, or track labor-law changes in the hire’s country.
-That is the model 325+ companies use through Opus, and it is part of how Opus keeps its 97% one-year retention: hires who are properly employed, paid, and covered stay.
+- You do not: open an entity, retain local counsel for routine payroll admin, run foreign payroll, or track labor-law changes in the hire’s country.
+That is the model 325+ companies use through Opus, and it is part of how Opus keeps its 97% one-year retention: hires who are properly paid, covered, and looked after stay.

 Curious how this compares with a temp agency arrangement?
 See staffing through Opus vs traditional staffing firms.